luatil/100-days-of-cuda/README.md

 Wrote a Random Matrix Generator using the cuRand library.
 Values generated follow an uniform distribution over [0, 1].

+Refactored structured of the project inspired by Computer Enhance code.

+Also created the following CLI's:

+- matgen: Generate a sequence of matrices
+- matmul: Multiplicates matrices from stdin

+With them I was able to diagnose some bugs in the previous matmul kernels.

+#### Day 09

+Wrote a Matrix Tranpose Kernel.
+Created the matpose CLI that tranposes a matrix from the command line.

+Read parts of Chapter 06 from PMPP.

+Thinking I need to work on some instrumentation profiling.

 ### Notes

 ### Compiling directly to ptx